-If the user is authorized, there is also the country selector that allows user to switch to the other country report for the same obligation and deadline.
+If the user is authorized there is also the country selector that allows user to switch to the other country report for the same obligation and deadline.

-2.1.2.
+2.6.2.
 Report data collection with web forms

-2.1.2.1.Report data section composition
+2.6.2.1.Report data section composition

-The report data section can be composed of one or more reports.
-Each report includes sections that aggregate one or more web forms.
+The report data section can be composed with one or more reports.
+Each report include sections that aggregate one or more web forms.